 Traffic: One Of The UK’s Biggest Wildlife Killers Slips Under The Radar

 Unsurprisingly, traffic accidents are rapidly becoming one of the biggest threats that our wildlife now faces.
 In the UK, collisions with vehicles are the leading cause of death for barn owls, badgers, otters and red squirrels.
+So why does this not register as a research and action priority for wildlife conservation?

 Red Squirrels - Hidden Threats and Easy Solutions

 Red squirrels have sadly seen a catastrophic drop in numbers from 3.5 million to just 140,000 in just under 150 years.
 Most reside in Scotland, leaving as few as 15,000 living in England.
-Red squirrels heavily rely on wooded corridors to find their food, meaning they have to cross busy roads to move between
+Red squirrels heavily rely on wooded corridors to find their food, meaning they have to cross busy roads to move between increasingly isolated woodlands.

 A simple rope bridge strung across a road and attached to trees might prove to be that lifeline for a squirrel to reach new food and avoid having to dance with death every time they venture out.
-And yet such easy, low cost solutions
+And yet such easy, low cost solutions are rarely embraced.

 Red squirrels are proven to selectively choose to cross a rope bridge rather than to cross an open road.
 Trees for Life installed a bridge over a road near Shieldaig in the north-west highlands of Scotland in 2017, with camera trap footage glimpsing its regular usage.
 This £300 bridge is an inexpensive way to save many lives.